vvsuperman/self_driving_car_game/README.md

 -0.04029325023293495 0.2
 -0.04029325023293495 0.2

-could you pls to help me  improve my code ?
+could you pls to help me to improve my code ?
 And give me some advise to improve my action, thks:)